zhengkyl/strokesvg/README.md

 - `performance.now()` can return an earlier timestamp than a `requestAnimationFrame` called after it.
 - `stroke-dasharray` and `stroke-dashoffset` act weird
   - setting `stroke-dashoffset` equal to `stroke-dasharray` triggers some superposition edge case where the stroke should? be invisible but is visible? or maybe the reverse.
 I address this by adding an small epsilon.
-  - in SOME situations if a stroke with `stroke-linecap: round` is offset, it won't start rendering at all until it suddenly pops into view, no matter what offset I choose
+  - in SOME situations if a stroke with `stroke-linecap: round` is offset, it won't start rendering at all until it suddenly pops into view, no matter what offset I choose.
+I address this by adding a 128px buffer to the start of every stroke (in the svg) instead of using `stroke-dashoffset`.
-    - I know this happens if I place the strokes so that they are contained within `stroke-linecap: butt`
+    - I know this happens if I place the strokes so that they are contained within `stroke-linecap: butt`, so maybe it's a rendering optimization? that culls invisible nodes, except that makes no sense either